two profiles with word Phrase printed on them facing each other

 Bless Their Hearts

-Which brings me to another phrase: “bless your heart.”
-I was made aware by a friend who grew up in Tennessee, in a town literally halfway between Memphis and Nashville, that this is the Southerners’ way of saying precisely the same thing.
+This brings me to another phrase: “bless your heart.”
+I was made aware by a friend who grew up in Tennessee, in a town halfway between Memphis and Nashville, that this is the Southerners’ way of saying precisely the same thing as “okey-dokey.”
 It made me rethink a lot of people who I thought were my friends when I lived in the DC area.

 Sports Idioms Live On In Spoken Language